vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 13,41 (Karavīre Mahālaksmih)=P. V. 17.205.
 M. 22.76, Anu 25.44, P. VI.
 108.3; E. I. vol. III p.
 207, 210, a grant of Siladitya Vyayaditya of sake 1065 mentions Ksullakapura which appears to be meant for Kolha pura.
 It occurs as Kollapura in Miraj plates of Jayasimha II (a Calukya) in 1024 A. D. (E. I. vol. XII p.
 303, 306).
 Vide I. A. vol. 29 p.
 280 for the spelling of the name; B (capital of Brahmāvarta on Drsa

-dvati) Kalikāpurāna 49.71, NM 147: CC (city in Sahya near Gomanta hill)
+dvati) Kalikāpurāṇa 49.71, NM 147: CC (city in Sahya near Gomanta hill)

 Harivamsa (Visnuparva) 39.
 50-64 Karavīraka-tīrtha-A (under VS) L. q.